mikemccaffrey/maybe/README.md

       // Ensure this entity has the needed file reference field. if ($media_entity->hasField('field_media_file')) {

-        // Get the value of the field that references the file.
+        // Get the field that references the file.
         $file_reference = $media_entity->get('field_media_file');

         // Ensure this is actually a reference field.